Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 the Hubble Telescope Launch (1990)

-The Hubble telescope, responsible for some of our most dazzling pictures of the universe yet available to our generation and for refinement of our understanding of the universe, was launched aboard the space shuttle Discovery on April 24, 1990, and was deployed into Earth's orbit a day later.
-The shapes of galaxies are influenced by their neighbors, and, often, in their collisions.
+The Hubble telescope, responsible for some of our most dazzling pictures of the universe yet available to our generation, was launched aboard the space shuttle Discovery on April 24, 1990, and was deployed into Earth's orbit a day later.
+Orbiting the earth at a distance of 340 miles, the telescope's technology has been repaired and upgraded several times via visits from the space shuttle, providing stunning pictures of our own and neighboring galaxies, the shapes of which can be influenced by galactic collisions.
 The Milky Way is itself on a collision course with our nearest neighbor, the Andromeda galaxy.
-Even though it is the same age as the Milky Way, Hubble observations reveal that the stars in Andromeda's halo are much younger than those in the Milky Way.
-From this and other evidence, astronomers infer that Andromeda has already smashed into at least one and maybe several other galaxies! 🔭
+Although Andromeda is the same age as our Milky Way, Hubble observations reveal that the stars in Andromeda's halo are much younger than those in the Milky Way, providing additional evidence that Andromeda has already smashed into at least one and maybe several other galaxies! 🔭

 The Hubble Space telescope (HST), responsible for some of our most dazzling pictures of the universe yet available to our generation, was launched aboard the space shuttle Discovery on April 24, 1990, and was deployed into Earth's orbit a day later.